preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Governance Dashboards
 -----------------------------------------

 A new block, Governane Dashboard, is now available and can be used to show important metrics in the solution.
-The first metrics deployed is for pages, communinities and teamwork.
+The first couple of metrics that is shipped with Omnia is targeted to pages, communinities and teamwork.
 Each area also support specific filters that can be applied to the metrics.

 .. image:: governancedashboard-pages.png